GafferHQ/build/README.md

 `./build.py --container 1 --arnoldRoot /path/to/linux/arnoldRoot --delightRoot /path/to/linux/delightRoot --version 1.4.0.0 --upload 1`

-Docker Cheatsheet
+Podman Cheatsheet
 -----------------

 Remove stopped containers and dangling images :

-`docker system prune`
+`podman system prune`

 Remove all images, not just temporary container images :

-`docker system prune -a`
+`podman system prune -a`

 Debug a stopped build container :

 ```
 # Find the container of interest
-docker ps -a
+podman ps -a
 # Make a new image from container
-docker commit <containerID> <imageName>
+podman commit <containerID> <imageName>
 # Run interactive session in new image
-docker run -it <imageName> /bin/bash
+podman run -it <imageName> /bin/bash
 ```

 Building the build environment
 ------------------------------

-Gaffer and Dependency builds are made using pre-published Docker images.
-These images are built from the Dockerfile in this repository.
-The `build-docker.py` script aids the building of the images.
+Gaffer and Dependency builds are made using pre-published container images.
+These images are built from the Containerfile in this repository.
+The `build-container.py` script aids the building of the images.
 For example :

- `./build-docker.py --tag 1.1.0`
+ `./build-container.py --tag 1.1.0`

-> NOTE: The `build-docker.py` uses the simpler flag syntax for most of it options,
+> NOTE: The `build-container.py` uses the simpler flag syntax for most of it options,
 > this means its a little different to `build.py`, we aim to update that over
 > time to match.